Long-time behavior of the Stokes-transport system in a channel: Long time stability of stratified profiles : proof of

-\begin{proof} The proof is divided in the following steps: \paragraph{Convergence.} It is enough to show that $\p_t\rho$ belongs to $L^1(\R_+;H^m)$ for $m<4$, which implies the strong convergence of $\rho(t)$ in $H^m$ and existence of a limit $\rho_\infty$.
-Let us estimate $\p_t\rho$ in $H^m$ for any $0\leq m \leq 4$, a range of indices for which the following bounds are valid,
+\begin{proof} The proof is divided in the following steps: \paragraph{Convergence.} It is enough to show that $\p_t\rho$ belongs to $L^1(\R_+,H^m)$ for $m<4$, which implies the strong convergence of $\rho(t)$ in $H^m$ and existence of a limit $\rho_\infty$.
+Let us estimate $\p_t\rho$ in $H^m$ for any $0\leq m \leq 4$, using the tame estimates \eqref{eq:tame}